cgwire/kitsu/docs/getting-started-production/README.md

 on **Confirm**, it will save the asset and close the window.
 If you don't have more asset to add, click on **Close**, it will cancel the window.

-For now the assets aren't linked with episode, this association will be done during the **breakdown** of the storyboard, with sequences and shots creation.
+For now the assets are linked with the first episode, or with the main pack.

 You can edit assets by going to the asset page, hovering the asset you want to modify, and then click on the **edit** button